Inversion (evolutionary biology): Evidence for inversion

-Hemichordates: an intermediate body plan?
+Hemichordates

 Some biologists have proposed that the Hemichordates (specifically the Enteropneusta) may represent an intermediate body plan in the evolution of the "inverted" state of the chordates.
 Though they are considered deuterostomes, the dorsoventral axis of hemichordates retains features of both protostomes and chordates.
 For example, enteropneusts have an ectodermally-derived dorsal nerve cord in the collar region which has been proposed to be homologous to the chordate neural tube.
 However, they also have a ventral nerve cord and a dorsal contractile vessel similar to protostomes.
 Furthermore, the relative positions other "intermediate" structures in hemichordates, such as the hepatic organs and ventral pygochord, which has been proposed to be homologous to the chordate-defining notochord, are retained but inverted.
 Nübler-Jung and Arendt argue that the principal innovation in the chordate lineage was the obliteration of the mouth on the neural side (as in hemichordates, arthropods, and annelids) and the development of a new mouth on the non-neural ventral side.